geographyclub/gis-from-command-line/README.md

 done
 ```

-Resize raster as a fraction of its original size.
+Resize raster as a fraction of its original size using output from `gdalinfo`.
 ```gdalwarp -overwrite -ts $(echo $(gdalinfo hyp.tif | grep "Size is" | sed 's/Size is //g' | sed 's/,.*$//g')/10 | bc) 0 -r cubicspline hyp.tif hyp_192.tif```

 ### 1.2 Reprojecting